web3-authn/tatchi/sdk/src/plugins/README.md

 Takeaways:
 - Strict CSP is applied only to wallet HTML routes (`/wallet-service`, `/export-viewer`), not to your app pages.
-- Dev servers always set COEP/CORP so workers/WASM load cross‑origin reliably.
+- Dev servers set COEP/CORP by default so workers/WASM load cross‑origin reliably (configurable via `coepMode`).
 - Permissions‑Policy delegates WebAuthn + clipboard to your configured wallet origin.
 - CORS is echoed dynamically for SDK assets during dev; production CORS is opt‑in.